ColinMelendez/flake-templates/templates/pnpm/README.md

 - seeing **`Hash mismatch`** when you try to start the shell means the lockfile changed.
 Update the hash in `flake.nix` as described above.
 - **Missing `node_modules` outside the shell:** all installs happen through the Nix-managed store.
 Enter `nix develop` before running `pnpm`.
 - **Need a different Node.js or pnpm version:** swap `nodejs = pkgs.nodejs_XX;` or `pnpm = pkgs.pnpm_X;` in `flake.nix`.

+## Suggestions for future work

+- This template does not provide a way to automatically update the flake's pnpmDeps hash when dependencies are added or removed, relying on manually updating the hash.
+This could be easily improved with a small script that you run after modifying the lockfile.